-The Machine is to be operated in open center mode only.
+The Machine is to be operated in closed center mode only.

-- For open center, the coil and cartridge should be installed in the unload section with the appropriate wire attached to the coil. - A check valve in the inlet line permits the oil to flow through the valve in the correct direction.
+- A check valve in the inlet line permits the oil to flow through the valve in the correct direction.
 If the oil is flowing in the wrong direction, the valve will not work.
 A high-pressure filter in the inlet line removes dirt coming from the tractor.
-If the filter becomes clogged and oil bypasses the filter, a bypass (signified by a red pin on the top of the filter) pops up. - In an open center application, tractor hydraulic oil is free flowing through the harvester valve body.
+If the filter becomes clogged and oil bypasses the filter, a bypass (signified by a red pin on the top of the filter) pops up. - In a closed center application, tractor hydraulic oil is held at tractor pressure until a function is utilized through the harvester valve body.
 When the electric switch is activated, an electric coil opens the spool to send oil to the hydraulic cylinder.
-However, the oil is still flowing freely.
-Consequently, the unload coil must be employed at the same time to temporarily stop the free-flowing oil in order to build up the pressure needed to move the cylinder.
-The unload coil, therefore, is activated and deactivated simultaneously with the electric switch.
-(There are electrical diodes in the control box preventing electrical feedback through to other inactivated functions).

-NOTE: In order to make the harvester compatible with any brand of tractor\, Pik Rite designs the harvester for hydraulic operation in the open center mode.
-This allows the farmer to use any brand of tractor\ without the complications of changing the harvester valve body when switching tractors.
+NOTE: In order to make the harvester compatible with any brand of tractor, Pik Rite designs the harvester for hydraulic operation in the open center mode.
+This allows the farmer to use any brand of tractor without the complications of changing the harvester valve body when switching tractors.
 The Pik Rite Tomato Harvester requires the following:

-- Minimum of 12 gallons per minute and 2500 PSI - Maximum of 18 gallons per minute and 3000 PSI
+- Minimum of 10 gallons per minute and 2500 PSI - Maximum of 18 gallons per minute and 3000 PSI